Shinmera/clip/README.md

  :author "Max Mastermind" :articles '("Whoa I am blogging!!"
 "I don't know what to write, sadface."))
 ```

 Sometimes you need to refer to values in clipboards outside of the current binding.
 No worries, this is easy to do as the clipboards are organised using a stack.
 You can reach clipboards higher up in the stack using the asterisk symbols.
 Each asterisk more is one clipboard higher.
-Using the asterisk symbol as a variable returns the clipboard directly, using it as a function call is akin to doing `(CLIP ** thing)`.
+Using the asterisk symbol as a variable returns the clipboard directly, using it as a function call is akin to doing `(CLIP ** 'thing)`.
 In order to avoid clashing with the `*` multiplication function, the asterisk function shorthand is only active for two or more asterisks.

 Further Reading
 ---------------